Warren-Matthews/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 If you interact with your Chef Infra Server from the command line, then you will need to:

-* Retrieve the organization and user private keys--the `ORGANIZATION-validator.pem` and `USER.pem` files--from your Chef Infra server and save these certificate files in your Chef directory
+* Retrieve your user private key, the `USER.pem` file, from your Chef Infra server and save it in your Chef directory
 * Configure the `knife` tool
 * Use `knife` to download and save your server's digital certificates

-Download the `ORGANIZATION-validator.pem` and `USER.pem` files from the Chef Infra Server and move them to the `.chef` directory.
+Download the `USER.pem` files from the Chef Infra Server and move them to the `.chef` directory.

 #### Move Key Files